Bad News Bears: Release

-Bad News Bears opened on July 22, 2005, and ranked #5 at the North American domestic box office with $11,382,472.
+Bad News Bears opened on July 22, 2005, and it ranked #5 at the North American domestic box office with $11,382,472.
 The film ultimately earned $32,868,349 in North America and $1,384,498 internationally for a worldwide total of $34,252,847, becoming a box office bomb.

 Critical response

 Bad News Bears received mixed reviews from critics.
 Review aggregation website Rotten Tomatoes gives the film an approval rating of 48% based on 164 reviews, with an average rating of 5.70/10.
 The site's critical consensus reads: "This too-faithful remake aims low for laughs, turning off the easily offendable; despite another lovably irascible contribution by Thornton, it lacks the ensemble strength and originality of the 1976 version".
 Metacritic gives the film a score of 65 out of 100, based on 35 critics, indicating "generally favorable" reviews.
 On CinemaScore, audiences gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four, praising Billy Bob Thornton's performance in particular: "The movie is like a merger of [Thornton's] ugly drunk in Bad Santa and his football coach in Friday Night Lights, yet [he] doesn't recycle from either movie; he modulates the manic anger of the Santa and the intensity of the coach and produces a morose loser who we like better than he likes himself".
 James Berardinelli of ReelViews also gave Bad News Bears three stars out of four, calling it "an entertaining motion picture" that "won't make fans forget the original, but it's not so feeble that it disappears into the earlier movie's shadow".

 Giving the film two stars out of five, Don R. Lewis of Film Threat said that it has "a few laughs" but that it "just trudges on, going through the motions of the original with no spark" and that it "suffer[s] from the unbearable, crushing weight of political correctness".
 Paula Nechak of the Seattle Post-Intelligencer called the film "simply another in a long line of utterly unnecessary remakes that, having nothing new to say, clutch at crassness and dumbness", while Mick LaSalle of the San Francisco Chronicle said that while "the screenplay [...] makes the most of Thornton's dry, skewed humor, [...] nothing happens here that would distinguish this film from other sports movies".